University Vehicles (Policy 9040)

 3.6 University Fleet

-All motorized or electric vehicles and equipment, including equipment not licensed for road use such as ATVs/UTVs; golf carts; the Helmet Cart; and Trailer and Tow-Behind Equipment owned, leased, or otherwise under the control of the University.
+All motorized or electric vehicles and equipment, including vehicles and equipment not licensed for road use such as ATVs/UTVs; golf carts; the Helmet Cart; and Trailer and Tow-Behind Equipment owned, leased, or otherwise under the control of the University.

 4. Responsibilities and Procedures